 What if the Board of Directors and digital fundraising were not distant planets?

-When talking about the Board of Directors of not-for-profit organisations, there is often an implicit assumption: that it is – in fact, or in attitude – resistant to change and, in regards to fundraising, more often an adversary to be beaten than an ally to be won.
+When talking about the Board of Directors of a not-for-profit organisation, there is often an implicit assumption.
+That it is resistant to change.
+And, in regards to online fundraising, more often an adversary to be beaten than an ally to be won.

-This assumption, of course, stems from the fact that there is much more talk about how to correct something that is wrong, and less about the things that are already working.
+This assumption comes from the fact that there is much more talk about how to correct something that is wrong, and less about the things that are already working.

-There are some Board of Directors out there that work hard and are committed to innovating & investing in fundraising, by listening, showing curiosity and sharing their expertise.
+There are some Board of Directors out there that work hard and are committed to innovating & investing in fundraising.
+They make it an effort when it comes to listening, showing curiosity and sharing their expertise.
 These boards show that investing in digital fundraising is often easier than it looks.

 Today fundraising and digital fundraising go hand in hand.
 It no longer makes sense to consider them separate things.

-When those in an organisation who are leading and making decisions about the plan of action say, “Digital is not for us, it doesn’t suit our supporters, it costs money, etc.,” the response should be, “Wait, let’s take an hour to talk about it.”
+When those in a nonprofit organisation who are leading and making decisions about the plan of action say: “Digital is not for us, it doesn’t suit our supporters, it costs money, etc.,” the response should be, “Wait, let’s take an hour to talk about it.”